Planners & Accessories

 2. Panda Planner: It includes a daily planner with an hourly scheduling section, along with a weekly planner, monthly calendar, and gratitude journal.
 Recommended for adults with ADHD.

 3. Essential Planner: It includes weekly planning sections, which are broken into daily columns with hourly scheduling.
 It also includes monthly planning sections.
 It is available dated and in three sizes.
 This planner is great for teenagers and adults.

 4. Clever Fox Planner: This planner begins with a goal setting section and helps guide users through breaking down goals into achievable milestones.
 It includes monthly, weekly, and daily planning sections.
 Recommended for adults and teens with ADHD.

 5. Law of Attraction Life Planner: This is recommended for adults who want a planner that includes a vision board, reflection pages, habit trackers, and gratitude journal.

 1. Sticker Sheets: Use colorful stickers to help you remember important deadlines and highlight upcoming fun activities.
 There are a variety of sticker packs, including ones for teachers, baby's first year, health and fitness, wedding planning, and daily gratitude.

 2. Post-it Tabs: You can write your own messages on them.
-For example, write reminders for meetings, birthdays, or exams.
-They can also help you further organize your planner and label different sections.
+They can help you further organize your planner and label different sections.

 3. Sticky Notes: Use the small sticky notes to leave messages for your child in their planner.
 For example, give labelled praise, positive encouragement, and friendly reminders without writing directly in your child's planner.
 Sticky notes can serve as visual reminders to use your planner.
 The large sticky notes are great for planning sessions, breaking down a large project into smaller steps, and for charting behaviors.